telekobold/filewriter/README.md

 Python implementation runs under both Linux and Windows.
 Maybe, an implementation in C will follow in future.

-To prevent chaos, the email sending functionality, the application of the payload to the complete user directory (under Linux called the users *home directory*) and the application of the email sending functionality to the real Thunderbird directory are commented out.
+To prevent chaos, the application of the payload to the complete user directory (under Linux called the users *home directory*) and the application of the email sending functionality to the real Thunderbird directory are commented out.
 Instead, payload and email sending functionality are applied to two (presumably non-existent) sub-directories of the user's own directory.

 **The purpose of this project is just to find out how things work and share** **collected knowledge with others.
 It shall not be abused to cause harm to**